mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

    - Reward outcomes and cost reductions.
    - Learn from all patient experiences.
    - Modernize FDA's role.
+3. **Definition of dFDA**
+   - The **Decentralized FDA (dFDA)** is established to automate decentralized clinical research, store and analyze data, and publish aggregated and anonymized outcome labels quantifying all positive and negative effects of foods and drugs.

 ## Section 2.
 Patient and Provider Access Rights